johnae/sambal/README.md

     $ gem install sambal

+## Requirements

+    A working installation of samba, specifically the "smbclient" command line utility.
+See http://www.samba.org for more information.
+    On a mac this can be installed through homebrew for example: https://github.com/mxcl/homebrew and possibly both through fink and macports.
+    On Linux (Ubuntu) it's as easy as apt-get install smbclient.

 ## Usage

     client = Sambal::Client.new(domain: 'WORKGROUP', host: '127.0.0.1', share: '', user: 'guest', password: '--no-pass', port: 445)